-Transparent took home five Emmy’s–among them Jefferey Tambor won best Actor for his role as trans woman.
+Transparent took home five Emmy’s–among them, Jefferey Tambor won Best Actor for his role as a trans woman.
 Transparent is a series about a trans woman Maura and her family trying to deal with the changes and issues that come with both having a trans parent and life in general.

 Now, when I first realized I was trans I was ecstatic to learn of a show about someone who was also like myself.
 I immediately became a fan of the show; however, I was always slightly bothered by the fact they cast a male to play the role of a trans woman.
 At the time, I did not understand why it was upsetting, but as I grew and became educated I was finally able to comprehend why this was.
 Straight white men playing trans women is not making a step forward.
 When as a community and a movement you are so used to never being represented in the media it’s easy to misunderstand what is currently happening.

 A straight male playing the role of a transgender woman is forming an idea that trans women are men in drag.
 This is not the case, a trans woman is not essentially a male in drag a trans woman is a woman so to have a male play the part again and again in a film only perpetuates the idea even more so.
 If you cast a male to play a woman what idea is given to viewers or what do viewers see?
 They see a man in women’s clothing, so you see why the confusion arises when a trans woman who is a woman, not a man, is never given validation or socially accepted as a woman.